 The fundamental process of developing traditional software which includes Web, Desktop, of Mobile apps are mostly similar and follows common development life cycle.
 Given below is one of the development model and comparisons with how AI systems are built up

-As Machine Learning systems depend on data and algorithms to work – traditional testing methods which focus on functionality and coverage needs to adapt to changes as to how these products are built.
+As Machine Learning systems depend on data and algorithms to work – traditional testing methods that focus on functionality and coverage need to adapt to changes as to how these products are built.

 Why is it important for the world that testers learn AI?

 Right now there are multiple reasons why testers cannot ignore learning about AI.
 Machine learning applications are not 100% accurate – and almost never will be.
-The most fundamental reason is that these applications learning is limited by data they have used to build algorithms.
-As Machine learning apps are managing almost every daily activity that is performed by humans – one error can lead to serious damages.
-False Positives are a big problem ( Medical field is using this term from decades ) – and products which deals with human life – cars , medical instruments, etc, needs to be correct at times.
+The most fundamental reason is that this application learning is limited by data they have used to build algorithms.
+Machine learning apps are managing almost every daily activity that is performed by humans – one error can lead to serious damages.
+False Positives are a big problem ( Medical field is using this term from decades ) – and products which deal with human life – cars, medical instruments, etc, need to be correct at times.
 This problem has been illustrated by Peter Thiel in his book Zero to One. ( A really good read ) .

 I will take a little break now – as I need to prepare for the next session in Data Science and Machine Learning.
 If you have missed it – please watch it on our official YouTube channel.